-So, here is a track-by track review of what I can now perceive only as the long lost solo album 'Lovers Leaping' (the most obvious title track) - I hope that, like those foretastes of Beatles albums in Melody Maker we used to eagerly devour weeks before we actually heard the music,; this .piece conjures similar anticipation.
+So, here is a track-by track review of what I can now perceive only as the long lost solo album 'Lovers Leaping' (the most obvious title track) - I hope that, like those foretastes of Beatles albums in Melody Maker we used to eagerly devour weeks before we actually heard the music, that this piece conjures similar anticipation.

 'Side one' kicks off with 'Hey, Hey, Little Girl' - an up tempo rocker (as they used to say!).
 This is wonderfully primitive two-chord tune over the riff from' Judy in Disguise with Glasses' (remember that?) among others.
 It could well date from that period (1968) as Ollie complains that "You don't like my little brown books - you say they make you think!".

 There is a brilliant saxophone solo which could be the work either of a virtuoso or an absolute beginner - both of which could apply equally to Halsall.

 'Come on, Let's Go' - Tinkly piano intro and plenty of 'shoobedoos' and 'ooh, aahh' backing vocals here, with a chord change I've only previously heard attempted by Felix Mendelssohn!

 The first guitar solo is featured and you won't be disappointed.
 The style and sound give it away as a 1976 recording, but it could well have been conceived much earlier.

 Back Against the Wall' - This- is the first one that really grabs your attention.
 Electric piano, drums and' scat' guitar/vocal introduce a very solid piece of seventies rock.